Segmentree/Amekhania/README.md

 ### Reminders

-After agreeing with chatgpt on a plan, a date, a specific action that they recommend you to do, wouldn't it be great if he could create a reminder for you?
+After agreeing with Amekhania on a plan, a date, a specific action that they recommend you to do, wouldn't it be great if he could create a reminder for you?

-You could have chatgpt create the perfect schedule for your vacations and then save all necessary reminders, like buying the plan tickets, preparing for your trip, making restaurant reservations.....
+You could have Amekhania create the perfect schedule for your vacations and then save all necessary reminders, like buying the plan tickets, preparing for your trip, making restaurant reservations.....

 You Reminders will be Listed on The Reminders Tab: